 “Opportunity’s Mars mission was expected to last just months but she’s still going strong 10 years on with no signs of stopping.
-She’s travelled 38km instead of the few hundred metres planned.
+She’s travelled 38km instead of the few hundred meters planned.

-“Along the way, Oppy’s collected invaluable information about Mars’ surface with her high tech toolkit of rock scrapers, chemical sensors, and spectral analysers.”
+“Along the way, Oppy’s collected invaluable information about Mars’ surface with her high tech toolkit of rock scrapers, chemical sensors, and spectral analyzers.”

-Oppy’s been beaming a decade’s worth of data back to space receiving stations on Earth, including the Canberra Deep Space Communication Centre outside Canberra at Tidbinbilla managed by CSIRO.
+Oppy’s been beaming a decade’s worth of data back to space receiving stations on Earth, including the Canberra Deep Space Communication Center outside Canberra at Tidbinbilla managed by CSIRO.